 -background-index, it will only keep an in-memory index of the files that are active in Emacs buffers, but to be able to find references and symbols in any project file the background index is recommended.
-It is placed at the project root as the “.clangd” folder.
+The background index, named “.clangd” by default, is placed at the root of the project.

 For Python, the default language server is pyls:

 % pip install python-language-server % which pyls /usr/local/bin/pyls